 This option is used for filling lined art in illustrations.
 Draw the line art and set it as the reference.
 Then start a new layer and fill the closed areas of the illustration.

 Using this option combines the layer with the layer below it.
 This is a good way to use fewer layers if you’re running out of layers.

 I don’t use this option unless I have to.

 This is an easy way of creating groups of layers.
 This allows you to move the entire group, not just the layer.

 This option only appears in the layers panel if you have turned them on in the canvas menu in the Actions panel.
 It can snap lines to be perfectly straight with the grid.

-Here's a full tutorial for how to use drawing guides.
+Here’s a full tutorial on how to use drawing guides.

 The last layer option is one that I use all the time.
 Blend modes allow you to change how the layer blends with the one beneath it.

 By default, it’s set to normal (N) and is useful for changing the opacity.
 I use this option when I’m redrawing my initial sketch.